robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-problems.md

 You know that he area of an $s \medspace x \medspace s$ square is $s^2$.
 Appealing to the principle that **area is preserved by rearranging**, we can conclude that $a^2 + b^2 = c^2$ as claimed.
 One concern is that there might be something special about the shape of these particular triangles and squares that makes the rearranging possible - for exmaple, suppose $a=b$.
 **(c)** How would you respond to this concern?
+**(d)** Another concern is that a number of facts about right triangles, squares and lines are being implicitly assumed in justifying the rearrangements into squares.
+Enumerate some of these assumed facts.